-In addition to more bat speed and bat control, Barry Bonds liked to choke up on the bat as a way to get a bigger part of the bat on the ball if he was jammed inside by the pitcher.
-Instead of hitting the ball near the handle, he was able to hit inside pitchers on a bigger part of the bat.
-It still wasn’t the “sweet spot” of the bat, but two or three inches up the bat can often be the difference between an infield pop-up and a line drive to the outfield.
+In addition to more bat speed and bat control, choking up on the bat is a way to consistently get a bigger part of the bat on the ball.
+Hitters who are jammed while choking up will hit the ball on a larger part of the bat.
+It may not be the “sweet spot” of the bat, but making contact two or three inches up from the hands can be the difference between an infield pop-up and a line drive to the outfield.

 More Mental Focus in Pressure Situations

-The benefit of choking up on the bat that is more difficult to quantify is the mental advantage for hitters in pressure situations.
-Whenever I would choke up on the bat as a young baseball player, my focus and intensity seemed to increase immediately.
-I’m not sure why, but as soon as I moved my hands up the bat, I became a tougher out.
+Another key benefit of choking up on the bat is the mental advantage hitters will enjoy in pressure situations.
+Whenever I choked up on the bat as a baseball player, my focus and intensity seemed to increase immediately.
+As soon as I moved my hands up the bat I became a tougher out.

 I believe pitchers are also affected when hitters choke up on the bat.
 They are aware the hitter has made the decision to put the ball in play at any cost.
-This can often force a pitcher to change his or her strategy, including the type of pitch and even the location when they notice hitters choking up.
+This can often force a pitcher to change their strategy.
+They may change type of pitch and even the location when they notice hitters choking up.
 Advantage hitter!

-After thinking about the art of choking up on the bat to write this piece, I am now planning to incorporate it more into my private hitting lessons and with the college softball team I coach.
+After reading this article, I hope coaches and players will incorporate choking up as another weapon in their hitting arsenal.
 Hitters should welcome any technique or strategy to gain more bat control without sacrificing power, especially in pressure situations.
 It is time for choking up on the bat a few inches to make a comeback in baseball and softball.